hicsail/zk-DP/README.md

 <strong> Option A Use published docker image </strong>

-Run this in command line:
+Run this in the command line:
 ```
 docker run --platform linux/amd64 -it hicsail/zk-dp:main
 ```

 <strong> Option B Clone Repo </strong>

-Run this in command line:
+Run this in the command line:
 ```
 git clone git@github.com:hicsail/zk-DP.git
 ```